himanshu18701/life-skills-track/technical_paper.md

         this.manufacturer = manufacturer;
     }

-    // Getters,Setters and other car-related methods
+    // Getters, Setters, and other car-related methods }
-}

 class FuelService {